Billion-Scale Graph Foundation Models: Evaluation

-We pre-trained a 1.4 billion-parameters \method{} Transformer using the complete \method{} recipe, on one billion edges sampled from the same graph used in \Cref{sec:scaling_laws}.
-This graph has ${\sim}50$ billion nodes and edges, $12$ node types and $20$ relation types, including financial, social, business, infra, and more.
-Each node type is associated with its own features.
-As the neighborhoods for the \method{}Transformer, we use direct neighbors for $\mathcal{N}^{\mathrm{tca}}$ , i.e., nodes connected by a single edge.
+\textbf{Setting} We use the \method{} recipe to pre-train a 1.4 billion-parameter \method{} Transformer.
+As the neighborhoods for the \method{} Transformer, we use direct neighbors for $\mathcal{N}^{\mathrm{tca}}$, i.e., nodes connected by a single edge.
 For $\mathcal{N}^{\mathrm{taa}}$, we use nodes within two hops of the target node.
 Within the TAA component, sampling function $q$ selects up to 10 random neighbors per hop.
-This accommodates graph scale and mitigates structural overfitting, a common issue for sparse graph transformers operating on large-variance node-degree distributions \cite{bechlerspeicher2024graphneuralnetworksuse}.
-The TCA component is the primary driver of model capacity, comprising about 85/ Pre-training used eight Nvidia B200 machines and was completed in just 12 hours with $64$ GPUs.
+This accommodates graph scale and mitigates structural overfitting, a common issue for sparse graph transformers operating on large-variance node-degree distributions~\citep{bechlerspeicher2024graphneuralnetworksuse}.
+The TCA component is the primary driver of model capacity, comprising about 85\% of the total parameters.
+We use node-type distribution for the KL-Batching.
+Pre-training used eight Nvidia B200 machines and was completed in at most 12 hours with $64$ GPUs.
+As evaluation metrics, we use PRAUC for classification and MAE for regression.
+Across the evaluation, we used as context for the GFM the ego-graph~\citep{wasserman1994social} centered around target nodes or edges.
+We evaluate ego-graphs denoted as \textit{$k$-hops} with radius $k{\in}\{1,2,3\}$ to also examine how the context size affects performance.
+Each task has its own train (80\%) validation (10\%) and test (10\%) splits.
+We perform a grid search with $52$ hyper-param configurations for each setting, select the best configuration over the validation set, and report the mean and standard-deviation of the measured metric over the test set with 3 random seeds using the selected configuration.
+More hyper-parameters details are provided in the Appendix.